Esteroides orais

 Other important points about oral steroids

-Voltar ao conteúdoDo not take anti-inflammatory painkillers (como ibuprofeno) whilst taking steroids (unless advised by a doctor).
+Voltar ao conteúdoDo not take anti-inflammatory painkillers (such as ibuprofeno) whilst taking steroids (unless advised by a doctor).
 The two together further increase the risk of a stomach or duodenal ulcer developing

 Most people who take regular steroids carry a steroid card which should be provided by the person who prescribes or supplies your medicine, and/or they wear a medical emergency identification bracelet or equivalent.
 This gives details of the dose and medical condition in case of emergencies.